zackad/blog-src/_posts/2017-08-20-important-articles-and-tutorials.md

 layout: post
 title: "List of Important Articles or Tutorials"
 ---
+A currated list of usefull/awesome tutorials and guides found on the internet.

 ## Arduino and Electronics

 - [Getting Started with LCD 16x2 character](https://www.arduino.cc/en/Tutorial/HelloWorld)